What Does an Occupational Therapist Do? A Guide for Families

 Key Takeaways

-- ‘Occupations’ are all meaningful activities, from self-care to hobbies.
+- ‘Occupations’ are all meaningful activities, from self-care to hobbies — therapy is built around what matters to you.

 Understanding ‘Occupations’ in Daily Life